At Couples Therapy Inc., we understand the importance of relationship questions. Every relationship contains two stories, eagerly waiting to be told.

 The Big Big Book takes a couple of hours to complete, as well.
 And we also offer advice specific advice on completing it.
 We believe this advice would be helpful with relationship questions you are answering on any relationship assessment tool:

 There are many excellent assessment tools for couples entering couples therapy.
-The Gottman Relationship Checkup and the Big Big Book are but two excellent examples.
+The Gottman Relationship Checkup and our own Big Big Book are but two excellent examples.
 Relationship questions not only help the therapist to learn about your issues…they also assess your overall suitability for couples therapy as well.

 A marriage counseling assessment is a vital first step in helping you to have a better relationship.